omoindrot/omoindrot.github.io/_posts/2018-03-19-triplet-loss.md

 ### Batch all strategy

-In this strategy, we want to compute the tripet loss on almost all triplets.
+In this strategy, we want to compute the triplet loss on almost all triplets.
 In the TensorFlow graph, we want to create a 3D tensor of shape $(B, B, B)$ where the element at index $(i, j, k)$ contains the loss for triplet $(i, j, k)$.

 We then get a 3D mask of the valid triplets with function `_get_triplet_mask`.